df15h-moddable/df15h-creation-engine/docs/esv/api/cpp/authors/colinswrath.md

 # colinswrath

 - Active on Skyrim SE since 2018.
-- Author of SunHelm Survival and Needs.
+- Author of "SunHelm Survival and Needs".
 - Creates SKSE plugins for the Simonrim team.

 ## Survival Mode Improved